 “I believe patients are best served when they thoroughly understand their problem and treatment options, and are able to fully participate in their care.”

 Dr. Lohse is an Orthopaedic Surgeon with fellowship training in hand, wrist, and elbow surgery.
 He cares for both adults and children.
 In addition to general orthopaedics, he specializes in upper extremity nerve problems, tendon and ligament injuries, fractures, and arthritis.

-Dr. Lohse grew up in Indiana.
-He received his bachelors of science in Mechanical Engineering, graduating with highest honors, from Purdue University.
+He grew up in Indiana and received his bachelors of science in Mechanical Engineering, graduating with highest honors, from Purdue University.
 He went on to attend medical school at Northwestern University where he graduated Alpha Omega Alpha (highest honors).
 Dr. Lohse completed his orthopaedic surgery residency at the University of Washington before going onto subspecialty training in hand and upper extremity surgery at Vanderbilt University.